oetiker/RrdGraphJS/README.md

 After initial experiments with jQuery, I have switched to [qooxdoo Website](http://www.qooxdoo.org) as a base library.
-It is a bit larger than jQuery, but the advantage is, that it provides a host of features I would have had to source from thridparty libraries or write myself otherwhise.
+It is a bit larger than jQuery, but the advantage is, that it provides a host of features I would have had to source from third party libraries or write myself otherwise.
 Notably the event normalization which made the implementation of the chart interaction much simpler.